configwise/configwise-sdk-ios/README.md

                         self.observableState.selectedModel = selectedModel
                         self.observableState.selectedComponent = selectedComponent
                     }
                 },

-                // Executed if model has been deleted from AR scene.
-                onModelDeleted: { modelId, componentId in
-                },

                 // Executed if user selection has been reset on previously selected model.